ericoporto/ags-manual-wiki/Globalfunctions_General.md

     RestoreGameSlot (int slot)

 Restores the game position saved into slot number SLOT.
-You might want to use these specific slot functions if for example you only want to allow the player to have one save game position rather than the usual
-20. If this slot number does not exist, an error message is displayed to the player but the game continues.
+If this slot number does not exist, an error message is displayed to the player but the game continues.
 To avoid the error, use the GetSaveSlotDescription function to see if the position exists before restoring it.